Estimating customer impatience in a service system with unobserved balking: Introduction

-We derive a maximum likelihood estimator by exploiting our knowledge of the queue dynamics.
+The Markovian dynamics of the queue further imply that the likelihood of the inter-arrival times conditional on the waiting times and job sizes is given by a product of densities with the above form for any sample of observations.

+We further study the asymptotic properties of the proposed estimator.
 Importantly, the asymptotic performance of the estimator is not given by standard results due to the intricate underlying dependence structure.
-Indeed, so as to prove asymptotic normality, a subtle reasoning is required to make sure that the situation at hand fulfils specific regularity conditions.
-The main contribution of this paper is that we develop procedures for estimating the {\it total} arrival rate (corresponding to customers joining the system {\it and} balking customers, that is) and the patience-level distribution, observing the {queue-length} process only.
+Indeed, so as to prove consistency and asymptotic normality, a subtle reasoning is required to make sure that the situation at hand fulfils specific regularity conditions.
+It is further shown that for homogeneous (deterministic) patience levels, i.e., $\P(Y=\theta)=1$ for some $\theta>0$, the asymptotic distribution of the errors is not normal, but rather exponential (with rate $n$ and not $\sqrt{n}$).
+The main contribution of this paper is the development of procedures for consistent estimation of the {\it total} arrival rate (corresponding to customers joining the system {\it and} balking customers, that is) and the patience-level distribution, observing the {queue-length} process only.
 Hence, somewhat counterintuitively, we can estimate load that has never been observed.

+The main purpose of this paper is to lay foundations for statistical inference for congested service systems with unobserved balking.
+Although the queueing model considered in this paper is of course not a perfect replica of any specific real system, it does provide a methodological statistical approach for service systems where unobserved balking due to congestion is a key feature.
+Furthermore, the framework presented here can be extended to capture additional features, such as noisy waiting time information, as will be discussed in the concluding remarks.